justinplatz/QuickSwift/SwiftDocs/ios_swift_api_reference_for_realtime_apps.md

             }
             // Request processing failed.
             else{
-                // Handle channels list modificatoin for group error.
+                // Handle channels list modification for group error.
 Check 'category' property
                 // to find out possible issue because of which request did fail.
                 //
-                // Request can be resent using: [status retry];
+                // Request can be resent using: status.retry() }
-            }
         })